videojs/tooling/packages/videojs-generate-karma-config/README.md

 2. run `codecov -f test/dist/coverage/lcov.info` on your ci after testing

 ### View the html report
-> NOTE: When running as a static server you will have to generate the coverage report by going to `localhost:9999/test` before you can visit the coverage report.
+> NOTE: When running as a static server the "serverBrowsers" will have to finish running before you see this.
+See [serverBrowsers](###serverBrowsers)
 1. Run your unit tests
 2. open `test/dist/coverage/index.html`